 Schopenhauer – A Deep Scrutiny of his Philosophy and Ideas

 Schopenhauer Made Me a Pessimist.
-But Then He Helped Me Enjoy Life.
+But Then He Me Enjoy Life.

 “The world is my idea:”—this is a truth which holds good for everything that lives and knows, though man alone can bring it into reflective and abstract consciousness.”